 CULTURE: Peppers thrive in well-drained, fertile soils with a pH of 6.5.
 Abundant phosphorus and calcium is needed for the best results.

 GROWING SEEDLINGS: Sow seed in 20-row or shallow flats, 4 seeds/in., 1/4" deep, in late March or about 8 weeks prior to transplanting.
-If possible, maintain soil temperatures 80-90°F (27-32°C).
+If possible, maintain soil temperatures at 80-90°F (27-32°C).
 Pepper seeds germinate very slowly in cooler soil.
-When the first true leaves appear transplant seedlings into 2" cell-type containers or 4" pots.
+When the first true leaves appear, transplant seedlings into 2" cell-type containers or 4" pots.
 Grow plants at approx. 70°F (21°C) day and 60°F (16°C) nights.

 COLD TREATMENT: Exposing the seedlings to controlled cold treatments can increase the number of flowers and fruits.
-When the third true leaf appears, grow the plants at a minimum night temp. of 53-55°F (12-13°C) for 4 weeks.
+When the third true leaf appears, grow the plants at a minimum night temperature of 53-55°F (12-13°C) for 4 weeks.
 The plants should receive full sunlight.
-After 4 weeks adjust temp. to 70°F (21°C) day and night.
+After 4 weeks adjust temperature to 70°F (21°C) day and night.
 If this technique is used, peppers should be seeded 1-2 weeks earlier than usual.

-DISEASES AND PROBLEMS: To prevent bacterial spot and phytopthora, drip irrigate only, plant only in well-drained soils, minimize soil compaction, follow a 4-year crop rotation.
+DISEASES AND PROBLEMS: To prevent bacterial spot and Phytophthora, drip irrigate only, plant only in well-drained soils, minimize soil compaction, and follow a 4-year crop rotation.
 Sunscald is caused by an inadequate foliage canopy.
 Prevent blossom end rot with adequate soil calcium and regular moisture.
 Big bushy plants with few peppers can be caused by an excess of nitrogen, hot or cold temperature extremes during the flowering period, tarnished plant bug injury, and choice of late, poorly-adapted varieties.

-BACTERIAL SPOT NOTICE: Bacterial spot can be seed borne.
+BACTERIAL SPOT NOTICE: Bacterial spot can be seedborne.
 All Johnny's pepper seed lots are tested for bacterial spot.